 If not, why have you not done this yet?
 Your neighbors could be bumming your internet off you!

-To be serious, we do not need to go in to all the details about the encrypted data that is transmitted through special Z-wave technology to ensure that nobody hacks in to your security cameras.
+To be serious, we do not need to go in to all the details about the encrypted data that is transmitted through special Z-wave technology.
+This is to ensure that nobody hacks in to your security cameras.

-If a hacker is that desperate that they need to break through your internet firewall and encrypt secure code to gain access to your wireless security camera feed, you must be hiding something really cool and worthwhile, and reading this blog would be the last thing on your mind.
+If a hacker is that desperate that they need to break through your internet firewall and encrypt secure code to gain access to your wireless security camera feed, you must be hiding something really cool and worthwhile.
+Reading this blog would be the last thing on your mind.

 Even if a sophisticated burglar has the technology to access your WiFi signal from their vehicle, they need to get close enough to your home to start the process.
-By the time that happens, your cameras have picked them up through motion and you are wondering why a random vehicle is parked near your home with occupants in it doing seemingly nothing (hint: this should always raise a red flag to you).
+By the time that happens, your cameras have picked them up through motion.
+Hopefully at this point you are wondering why a random vehicle is parked near your home with occupants in it doing seemingly nothing (hint: this should always raise a red flag to you).

-The better wireless security systems actually have algorithms that detect when the wireless signal is being tampered with, and will set off an alarm to notify you of a security signal “break-in”.
+The better wireless security systems actually have algorithms that detect when the wireless signal is being tampered with.
+This will set off an alarm to notify you of a security signal “break-in”.
 This is one of the main reasons investing in a higher quality camera system is better.

 It is important that when you are looking at wireless camera systems that you verify they have the capabilities we have discussed here.